14 regions of Medieval Rome: List of the 14 regions of 1143

 The next major reform was after the revolution of 1143 and the establishment of the Commune of Rome, as the city was redivided into 14 regions.
-There was a minor adjustment made in the 13th century, bringing the total number down to thirteen, and it wasn’t until 1586 that another region was created, once again bringing the total number up to fourteen, and Rome kept these administrative divisions intact until the 19th century.
+There was a minor adjustment made in the 13th century, bringing the total number down to 13.
+It was not until 1586 that another region was created, bringing the total number back to 14.
+Rome kept these administrative divisions intact until the 19th century.

 Unlike the Augustan regions of Rome, the medieval regions were not numbered, and few had any relationship to the ancient Roman divisions.
 They are numbered here merely for convenience.

 I Montium et Biberatice

 By the 12th century, the older 10th century region of Biveretica had its name changed to Montium et Biberatice, before simply becoming Montium at the close of the 14th century.
-This change of name reflected the fact that the Esquiline and the Viminal Hills, and parts of the Quirinal and the Caelian Hills belonged to this rione during the Middle Ages.
-Like many of the regions during the Middle Ages, the parts on top of the hills were abandoned, as the population sought to remain close to the Tiber River, and so only the part of the region that contained the easternmost part of the Campus Martius was inhabited.
+This change of name reflected the fact that the Esquiline and Viminal Hills, and parts of the Quirinal and Caelian Hills belonged to this rione during the Middle Ages.
+Like many of the regions at the time, the hilltop areas were abandoned, as the population sought to remain close to the Tiber River, and so only the part of the region that contained the easternmost part of the Campus Martius was inhabited.

-By 1143 this region also contained the Forum Romanum and the Colosseum, which was not a part of the older Montium et Biberatice.
+By 1143 the region also contained the Forum Romanum and the Colosseum, which was not part of the older Montium et Biberatice.
 The Colosseum had at some point during the Middle Ages been fortified and for a time belonged to the area controlled by the Frangipani family.

 In the beginning of the 16th century this region included part of the district in the neighbourhood of Forum of Trajan, and by the 19th century, the region then referred to as Monti had a boundary which passed between Trajan's Forum and the Santi Apostoli.